APTEmulations/PublicLibrary/README.md

 # PublicLibrary
-<b>We operationalize publicly available reports and intel to craft emulation plans for defenders. </b>
+<b>Operationalizing publicly available reports and intel to craft emulation plans for defenders. </b>
-- Many of our plans can be used by teams of all sizes.
+- Many of the plans can be used by teams of all sizes.
 We especially want to provide support for service providers such as MSP's.
 SMBs / SMEs / and Micro Businesses need more advanced defenses.
 They also need guidance.
 We hope this public library will empower them.
-Our plans that use [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team "Atomic Red   Team Github") are especially useful, everything you need is free/open-source.
+Plans that use [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team "Atomic Red   Team Github") are especially useful, everything you need is free/open-source.
 - Enterprises and mature security teams can greatly benefit from these plans as well.
 Mitre ATT&CK is utilized and our plans map to the framework.